 Just along from Collège de France, and almost hidden by an ivy-covered façade, Le Coupe-chou projects a deliciously warm ambience, complete with a fine menu of Parisian delicacies.
-Simply snuggle up on one of the many cosy armchairs and sinking lounge sofas grouped around the fireplace: there’s no better escape from the cold outside when you’re in the heart of Paris.
+Simply snuggle up on one of the many cosy armchairs and sinking lounge sofas grouped around the fireplace.
+There’s no better escape from the cold outside when you’re in the heart of Paris.

-Housed in a historic 17th-century building, “Le Coupe” was opened in the 1960s by a trio of actors.
-Offering a glutton‘s fantasy of traditional Parisian dishes, this restaurant quickly became popular with celebrities, and is now a popular haunt of the city’s most fashionable denizens.
-Reasonably priced authentic grub in authentic Parisian comfort AND a fireplace?!
-What’s not to love?
+Housed in a historic 17th-century building, Le Coupe was opened in the 1960s by a trio of actors.
+Offering a food-lovers fantasy of traditional Parisian dishes, this restaurant quickly became popular with celebrities, and is now a popular haunt of the city’s most fashionable denizens.
+Go here for reasonably priced authentic grub in an unmistakably Parisian environment.

-With large picture windows showcasing epic views of Notre-Dame, its very own resident cat and one of the largest collections of English books in France, Shakespeare & Company is one bookshop you won’t want to miss.
+With large picture windows showcasing epic views of Notre-Dame, its very own resident cat, and one of the largest collections of English books in France, Shakespeare & Company is one bookshop you won’t want to miss.
 Ernest Hemingway once frequented the labyrinth of bookshelves here, and in more recent years it has attracted famous names like Jimmy Page and Owen Wilson.

 In the 8th arrondissement of Paris, you’ll find a watering hole unlike any other.
 At first sight, Gentlemen 1919 might just be a simple barbershop that time forgot.
-But beyond the Peaky-Blinders-esque stylists there’s a secret door (you’ll do very well to notice it) that leads to a speakeasy bar, directly inspired by the styles and customs of prohibition-era United States.
+But beyond the theatrical stylists there’s a secret door (you’ll do very well to notice it) that leads to a speakeasy bar, directly inspired by the styles and customs of prohibition-era United States.

 What do you get if you cross a cocktail bar with a catacomb?
 Welcome to Candelaria!

-Another hidden-away speakeasy, at first glance Candelaria appears to be a nondescript Mexican restaurant with a gently burning stove and no more than a few chairs to squeeze into.
-But find your way through the broom closet back door to bask in a golden glow of cosiness, cocktails and tacos.
+Another hidden-away speakeasy, at first glance Candelaria appears to be an assuming Mexican restaurant with a gently burning stove and no more than a few chairs to squeeze into.
+But find your way through the broom closet back door to the golden glow of cosiness, cocktails and tacos.

 If you can’t find the right drop among the 3000-bottle-strong wine list, you’re definitely in the wrong place.
-Once you’ve popped the cork, enjoy with a sidekick of burrata, prosciutto al tartufo, truffles or fine cheeses.
+Once you’ve popped the cork, enjoy with a sidekick of burrata, prosciutto al tartufo, truffles or delectable fine cheeses.
+Yum.